-ROQSTAR Managed Ethernet Switch is a smart device that allows users to customize its behavior and the setup of the network.
-Depending on feature the user is able to control, to define or to modify certain parameters of the network settings.
-To do so, user needs to adjust the settings for the desired feature in the ROQSTAR device.
+A ROQSTAR Managed Ethernet Switch is a smart device that allows users to customize its behavior and the setup of the network.
+The user is able to control, to define or to modify certain parameters of the network settings and features.
+To do so, the user needs to adjust the settings for the desired feature in the ROQSTAR device.
 The entire process of this setup as well as the setup itself is called Configuration.

 All settings are stored in a Configuration File.
 The configuration file can be applied to other ROQSTAR devices or saved for further purposes.